GameWithPixels/pixels-js/packages/pixels-web-connect/DOC.md

-Those libraries encapsulate the details of the Bluetooth protocol and Pixels message serialization so the developer only need to write a few lines of code without priori knowledge to start communicating with Pixels dice.
+Those libraries encapsulate the details of the Bluetooth protocol and Pixels message serialization so the developer only need to write a few lines of code without prior knowledge to start communicating with Pixels dice.

 ## The Challenge Of Wireless Communications